cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 - node selector
 - taints and tolerations

+### Topology spread constraints

+The cluster's `topologySpreadConstraints` section enables additional control of the scheduling of pods across topologies, enhancing what affinity and anti-affinity can offer.

 ### Command line interface

 CloudNativePG does not have its own command line interface.